SHOULD YOU FILE IF YOU CAN’T PAY

 So filing on time and paying the balance later is better for you, financially.

 Of course, if you have a balance owing — whether or not you have filed on time — interest will continue to run on your outstanding balance, compounded daily.
-The prescribed rate of interest, as noted in the first article in this Letter, will be 6% annually for April-June 2018, compounded daily; the rate will continue to be adjusted every quarter based on current treasury bill rates.
+The prescribed rate of interest is currently 5% annually for January-March 2022, compounded daily; the rate is adjusted every quarter based on current treasury bill rates.
 (The same rate applies for both income tax and GST/HST.)
-A rate of 6% compounded daily is equivalent to an annual rate of 6.183% over a full year.
+A rate of 5% compounded daily is equivalent to an annual rate of about 5.13% over a full year.

 What happens if you file on time and do not pay the balance?

 If you file on time but do not pay, the late-filing penalty will not apply.
-However, CRA Collections will be after you to pay.
+However, CRA Collections will be after you to pay, once 90 days have passed from CRA issuing a Notice of Assessment.
 Because you’ve filed, the CRA knows exactly how much to assess you and therefore how much you owe.

 What happens if you don’t file?